SPC120/university/applied-developer-course/lab6-visualbuildercloudservice/visualbuilder.md

     ![](images/task3/page-2/031.png " ")

-31. Add another Rest Call and select patient_insurance endpoint to update patient insurace details in DB.
+31. Add another Rest Call and select patient_insurance endpoint to update patient insurance details in DB.

     ![](images/task3/page-2/032.png " ")

 32. Replace all the fields in body.
 Member id and Group Number we will get from our JS function and patient id is already there in variable.
-Contruct the URL for image URL
+Construct the URL for image URL
     ![](images/task3/page-2/033.png " ")

-33. Add Navigate at the end in Success fork, and select the main-success page.
+33. Add **Navigate** at the end in Success fork, and select the **main-success** page.
     ![](images/task3/page-2/034.png " ")

 ### Page 3: main-success

-1. Click on Flex Container and on the right properties panel, select the following:
+1. Click on Flex Container under Structure and on the right properties panel, select the following:
    ![](images/task3/53.png " ")

 2. Drag and drop a icon component onto the canvas and click on the icon option in the properties panel.
    ![](images/task3/54.png " ")

-3. Search for success and select the "Success S" option and then click on select.
+3. Search for success and select the **Success S** option and then click on **Select**.
    ![](images/task3/55.png " ")

 4. Add the **oj-icon-color-success** class to the icon.
    ![](images/task3/56.png " ")

-5. Go to the "All tab" for the icon properties and then search for style.
-Then add "font-size:100px;".
+5. Go to the **All tab** for the icon properties and then search for style.
+Then add **font-size:100px;**
    ![](images/task3/57.png " ")

-6. Drag and drop a text right under the icon component.
+6. Drag and drop a **Text** component right under the icon component.
-7. Change the value to "Success!
-You can now return to the Chatbot"
+7. Change the value to _Success!
+You can now return to the Chatbot_
    ![](images/task3/58.png " ")

 ## Task 4: Publish Application and test